 This course covers warehouse layout and usage based on product requirements such as refrigeration, hazardous material, staging area, and value added activities.
 Processes covered include receiving, put-away, replenishment, picking and packing.
 The requirement for multiple trailer/rail cars loading and unloading is considered as well as equipment needed for loading, unloading, and storage.
 Computer systems for managing the operations are reviewed.
 Emphasis is on material handling from warehouse arrival through warehouse departure.
-(3-0-3) (C)

-Purchasing
+INTM 443 Purchasing

 Purchasing responsibilities, processes, and procedures are included.
-Topics covered include: supplier selection and administration, qualification of new suppliers, preparing purchase orders, negotiating price and delivery, strategic customer/vendor relationships, and resolution of problems.
+Topics covered include: supplier selection and administration, qualification of new suppliers, preparing purchase orders, negotiating price and delivery, strategic customer/vendor relationships, and resolution of problems customer/vendor relationships, and resolution of problems.
 All aspects of Supplier Relation Management (SRM) are covered.